top of page

 shutterstock_1922200124.jpg

-To this aim SLO supports research into the prevention and treatment of liver and GI disease, as well as in the field of liver surgery and liver transplantation, and organizes and facilitates meetings dedicated to new developments within these fields.
-The Foundation undertakes a major part of its activities in Erasmus MC in Rotterdam, the Netherlands.
-Furthermore, it is involved in national and international clinical studies, typically in a coordinating role.
+To this end, SLO supports research into the prevention and treatment of liver and GI diseases, as well as in the fields of liver surgery and transplantation.
+The foundation also organizes and facilitates meetings dedicated to new developments within these areas.
+The majority of its activities take place at Erasmus MC in Rotterdam, the Netherlands.
+Furthermore, SLO is involved in national and international clinical studies, typically assuming a coordinating role.

 What we do